 Impala supports data types with the same names and semantics as the equivalent Hive data types: string, TINYINT, SMALLINT, INT, BIGINT, FLOAT, DOUBLE, BOOLEAN, STRING, TIMESTAMP.

 Most HiveQL SELECT and INSERT statements run unmodified with Impala.
 The Cloudera Impala Release Notes contains information on the current differences.

-For full details about the Impala SQL dialect, see SQL Statements.
+For full details about Impala SQL syntax and semantics, see SQL Statements.
 For information about Hive syntax not available in Impala, see SQL Differences Between Impala and Hive.
-For a list of the built-in functions available in Impala queries, see Built-in Functions.
+For a list of the built-in functions available in Impala queries, see Functions.